pa4080/traffic-watch/README.md

    *Replace `eth0` with the actual interface in use.*

+- To get back your network interface UP: First ise `ifconfig -a` to find its name.
+Then `sudo ifconfig INTERFACE up`.

-- This script can be recreated to work with `iptables` instead of`ifconfig - up/down`.
+- This script could be recreated to work with `iptables` instead of`ifconfig - up/down`.
 **This will be a powerful solution**.

 ## References